Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 Corollary (No Hidden Knob).
 For fixed background data and fixed Tier-1 structure, the admissible set of normalization scalars is either empty or a singleton: {cM>0:(E5) holds}1|\{c_M > 0 : \text{(E5) holds}\}| \leq 1.
 The Tier-1 realization is either falsified (no solution) or uniquely normalized (exactly one solution).
 It is never an adjustable parameter.

-This is why the system has zero free parameters in the conventional sense.
-The 19 Standard Model parameters are not inputs they are structural outputs of the saturation equations (E8), uniquely determined once the UV anchor (E5) sets the normalization.
+This is why the Tier-1 mass sector has zero free continuous parameters on a fixed carrier.
+The Standard Model parameters are not inputs, they are structural outputs of the saturation equations (E8) and the normalization bridge (E9**), uniquely determined once the UV anchor (E5) sets the normalization.

 The mass determination mechanism is the central dynamical result.
 It works through the KKT dual variable μ\mu.